 Natural Baby Life logo (480 x 130)

-Why Baby Bottles Leak (And How To Fix It!)
+Why Baby Bottles Leak And How To Fix It!
+(Dr. Browns, Avent, & More!)

 Disclosure: Some of our articles contain links to recommended products or services in which we may receive a commission if you make a purchase.

 Unless you are exclusively breastfeeding, you and your baby are probably going to spend a lot of time with a bottle.
-The cost of bottles (and nipples, and cleaning brushes, and sterilization systems, and the list goes on) that you need to keep your baby fed can be intimidating, especially when you find out the bottles leak, wasting your precious breastmilk or expensive formula.
+The cost of bottles and bottle parts can be intimidating, especially when you find out the bottles leak, wasting your precious breastmilk or expensive formula.

 While baby bottles can leak because of a product defect or design flaw, it is most often caused by improper use.
-Proper assembly, feeding position, nipple size and age, and the temperature of the formula or milk should all be considered to fix issues with leaking.
+Proper assembly, feeding position, nipple size, and the temperature of the formula or milk should all be considered to fix issues with leaking.

-There are several reasons that your baby bottle might be leaking.
-While some bottles have very specific designs and special constructions that might cause leakage, it is much more likely that you are putting the bottle together wrong or using it incorrectly.
+There are several reasons why baby bottles leak.
+While some bottles have specific designs and special constructions that might cause leakage, it is much more likely that you are putting the bottle together wrong or using it incorrectly.

 • Nipple age or size